 Jeff’s interest in the clean technology industry is driven by the fast pace of technical innovation and the opportunities to help inform markets about the value of renewable energy technologies.
 Seeing the parallels with the early software and PC markets, Jeff is applying his insight and expertise to delivering software solutions that quickly and cost-effectively evaluate the financial impact of renewable energy technologies.

 Jeff’s career includes stints at both Oracle and Disney in addition to more than 10 years at Microsoft.
 During his tenure at Microsoft, Jeff served as Director of Product Management for Exchange Server and Lead Product Manager for SQL Server, among other roles.
 For more than two years, he was the speech manager for Bill Gates, who was Microsoft’s Chairman and Chief Software Architect at the time.
 Jeff holds a degree in Industrial Engineering from Stanford University.

 Learn more about Jeff in his own words in this Suncast interview with Nico Johnson, “From Redmond to the Sun: Why Jeff Ressler Left Microsoft to Focus on Clean Energy.”

-Tom Hoff is the founder of Clean Power Research and President of its Research and Consulting Group.
-He is a pioneer in the science of valuing distributed solar generation and holds several patents in the area of PV fleet power estimation.
-Tom’s research is proving vital to utilities and ISOs, who are faced with the challenge of maintaining reliability while integrating ever-increasing levels of PV generation on the grid.
+Tom Hoff is the founder and chief research officer of Clean Power Research.
+He’s a pioneer in the science of valuing distributed solar generation, and holds a number of patents in the area of PV fleet power estimation.
+Tom’s research is proving vital to utilities and ISOs faced with the challenge of maintaining reliability while integrating ever-increasing levels of PV generation on the grid.